zavetsec/ZavetSecHardeningBaseline/README.md

 > ⚠️ **Add both files to your AV/EDR exclusion list before running.**

-Hardening scripts are routinely flagged by antivirus and EDR solutions — not because they are malicious, but because their actions resemble attacker
-behaviour: modifying registry keys, disabling services, calling `auditpol.exe`, and executing `.bat` + `.ps1` in sequence.
+Hardening scripts are routinely flagged — not because they are malicious, but because their actions resemble attacker behaviour: modifying registry keys, disabling services, calling `auditpol.exe`, executing `.bat` + `.ps1` in sequence.
 This is expected and does not indicate a problem with the tool.

 Add to exclusions before running: